nastyasimpson/not_financial_advice/README.md

 ---

 ## 🚀 What We Do
-- **Capture the Market**: Pulls live and historical Bitcoin data from Polygon API (since Feb 24, 2025).
+- **Capture the Market**: Pulls live and historical Bitcoin data from Polygon API (since Jan 01, 2025).
-- **Decode the Influencers**: Analyzes X posts from top Bitcoin voices (e.g., TheMoonCarl, WhalePanda) using advanced LLMs.
+- **Decode the Influencers**: Analyzes X posts from top Bitcoin voices (e.g., TheMoonCarl, WhalePanda,BitcoinMagazine, CoinTelegraph) using Langchain/OpenAI LLMs.
 - **Score the Trust**: Builds a **Trust Score** based on prediction accuracy and sentiment reliability.
 - **Visualize the Truth**: Powers an interactive Streamlit app, live on Streamlit Cloud, with clear, actionable insights.